 If you believe your dog has become ill or has died because of eating a recalled food product, you should file a complaint with the FDA.
 You can file a report online or Contact the FDA consumer complaint coordinator in your state.

 If you can no longer feed your dog his usual diet due to a recall, try to find a similar food to replace it or ask your veterinarian for suggestions.
 Keep in mind that Sudden changes in diet can lead to dietary distress for dogs.

 Lastly, these tips can help keep you and your dog safe:

 - Clean your dog’s food and water bowls daily with dish soap and hot water

 - Keep opened canned food covered and refrigerated

-- Keep dry food in an enclosed container to prevent exposure to rodents and/or pests
+- Keep dry food in an enclosed container to prevent exposure to rodents and pests

-- Always thoroughly wash your hands with soap and water before, and especially after, handling pet food
+- Wash your hands with soap and water before, and especially after, handling pet food

-- Be certain your pet has a healthy diet, as recommended by your veterinarian
+- Feed your pet a healthy diet, as recommended by your veterinarian